Jeff Bagwell: Houston Astros

-In spite of the unexpected detour early in Bagwell's professional baseball career, he blossomed in Houston, becoming one of the most accomplished players in Astros franchise history.
-He spent his entire major league career in a Houston uniform and, along with teammate Craig Biggio in their 15 seasons playing together, were a prodigious offensive and defensive unit known as the "Killer B's", synonymous with the Astros throughout the 1990s and into the 2000s.
-During their 10 peak seasons from 1994 to 2003, they appeared in nine All-Star Games, won five Gold Gloves, ranked in the top five of the Most Valuable Player Award voting five times and averaged 226 runs scored.
-They totaled 689 home runs, 2,485 RBI and 3,083 runs scored while the Astros advanced to the postseason six times.
+Bagwell spent his entire major-league career with the Houston Astros.
+Alongside teammate Craig Biggio, he was associated with the group of Astros players known as the “Killer B’s” during the 1990s and 2000s.
+From 1994 to 2003, Bagwell and Biggio combined for nine All-Star selections, five Gold Glove Awards, five top-five finishes in Most Valuable Player voting, 689 home runs, 2,485 runs batted in and 3,083 runs scored.
+During this period, the Astros reached the postseason six times.

 With an exaggerated and unusual batting style, Bagwell waited for each pitch in a low crouch, with legs wide open and knees bent nearly 90 degrees, appearing as if he was sitting on an invisible bench.
 He stepped back with his front foot as he began his swing.
 Next, he would rise from his stance and rotate his hands with the bat forward into his powerful, uppercut swing.
 "That wide stance keeps him from over striding", Joe Torre observed, "which can be your biggest problem when you're trying to hit for power."
 The low crouch also shrunk his strike zone, allowing him to walk more often.
 Standing 6 feet tall (72 in) and weighing 195 lb, he did not present the image of an imposing, home run-hitting giant that would cause pitchers to be very careful when he batted after he began his major league career.